lakejs/lake-docs/guide/getting-started.md

 editor.render();
 ```

 ## Default content

-You can set the default content using the [value](/reference/#value) config when initializing the editor.
+Set the default content using the [value](/reference/#value) config when initializing the editor.

 ```js
 const defaultValue = `